jkeefe/newmark-design-development/THE_NOTES.md

 _This is the "Class 2" assignment.
 Do it now ... it's due on at high noon before Class 3._

-Add a new "route" to your web service that, when hit by a web browser, displays a list of the top 5 dog breeds (by count) in the database.
-Paste a link to that route into Slack.
+Add a new "route" to your web service called "topbreeds" that, when hit by a web browser, returns a list of the top 5 dog breeds (by count) in the database.
+Submit that link in the form here.

 <a name="class3"></a>